Back to BlogCompliance

 1. Wrong Slab Application

-Using the transaction price instead of declared tariff, or forgetting to include meal plans in tariff calculation.
+Using an outdated slab table, or forgetting to review package inclusions when testing the INR 7,500 threshold.
 This is the single most common error and can result in significant tax shortfalls.

 2. Inconsistent Invoice Formatting